apache/bookkeeper/docker/README.md

     --hostname "my-zookeeper" \
     zookeeper
 ```
-And initialize the metadata store that bookies will use to store information:
+And initialize the metadata store that bookies will use to store information (This step is necessary when we setup the BookKeeper cluster first time, but is not necessary when using our current BookKeeper Docker image, because we have done this work when we start the first bookie):
 ```
 docker run -it --rm \
     --network "my-bookkeeper-network" \
-    --env ZK_URL=my-zookeeper:2181 \
+    --env BK_zkServers=my-zookeeper:2181 \
-    apache/bookkeeper:4.5.0 \
+    apache/bookkeeper \
     bookkeeper shell metaformat
 ```
 Now we can start our Bookkeeper ensemble (e.g. with three bookies):
 ```
 docker run -it\
     --network "my-bookkeeper-network" \
-    --env ZK_URL=my-zookeeper:2181 \
+    --env BK_zkServers=my-zookeeper:2181 \
     --name "bookie1" \
     --hostname "bookie1" \
-    apache/bookkeeper:4.5.0
+    apache/bookkeeper
 ```
 And so on for "bookie2" and "bookie3".
 We have now our fully functional ensemble, ready to accept clients.